ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

 <img src="https://docs.usbx.me/uploads/images/gallery/2019-10/image2019-8-8_19-42-17%5B1%5D.png">
 </p>

-* On the bottom under Parameters section, you can choose which key do you want to generate and how many bits that you generate
+* On the bottom under the Parameters section, you can choose which key do you want to generate and how many bits that you generate
 * The default is RSA-2048 which is sufficient in most cases.
   * You may also change the parameters to your liking.
 The following are:
     * RSA 4096